 - Tap Albums > Recently Deleted > Select > Delete All.

-Back up your iPhone photos to the cloud
+How to back up your iPhone photos to iCloud

 If you’re looking for a way to keep your pictures automatically backed up, then the cloud is definitely the answer for you.
 And fortunately, that doesn’t mean your options are limited to iCloud.
 There are other services like Google Photos and Amazon Photos for you to choose from.